emartini/redux-react-webpack-boilerplate/README.md

 ## Routes

-Followint the convention introduced by the [react-boilerplate](https://github.com/mxstbr/react-boilerplate/blob/master/app/routes.js), routes should be declared in the `app/routes.js` file.
+Following the convention introduced by the [react-boilerplate](https://github.com/mxstbr/react-boilerplate/blob/master/app/routes.js), routes should be declared in the `app/routes.js` file.

 ### Async routes load